MicrosoftDocs/SupportArticles-docs/support/azure/synapse-analytics/dedicated-sql/troubleshoot-dsql-perf-slow-query.md

 Being blocked for resource allocation means that your query is waiting to execute based on:

-- The amount of memory granted based on the resource class or workload group assignment associated to the user.
+- The amount of memory granted is based on the resource class or workload group assignment associated with the user.
 - The amount of available memory on the system or workload group.
 - (Optional) The workload group/classifier importance.